DaleStack/ArchonKit/README.md

 - ⚡ **ASGI & Async-Native** – Runs on modern Python async I/O for high performance and scalability.
 - 🧩 **Monolithic by Design** – Everything lives in one cohesive project for simplicity and clarity.
 - 🧠 **MPA-First** – Focused on classic, server-rendered pages using Jinja2 templates.
-- 🧱 **Opinionated, Not Restrictive** – Offers structure without getting in your way.
+- 🧱 **Opinionated, Not Restrictive** – Provides structure while staying flexible where it matters.
 - 🔮 **Future-Ready** – Built to support WebSockets, streaming, and reactive UI patterns.

 Although ArchonKit integrates tightly with **SQLAlchemy**, this coupling is **intentional and modular** — providing a powerful database layer without the heavy abstractions of Django’s stack.